Why Luigi's Mansion is Still a Fun Game

 I've played the Arcade game multiple times.
 It has Vacuum Controllers, and allows two players to play together.
 You view the action from Luigi's perspective.
 The cabinet has nice looking art, and a big screen.
 The Arcade game was actually developed by Capcom.
 Capcom has developed games for Nintendo before, including Legend of Zelda: Orcle of Seasons/Ages for Game Boy Color, an Arcade sequel to Donkey Kong: Jungle Beat for GameCube called Donkey Kong: Jungle Fever that was released in Japan only, and a sequel to that game titled Donkey Kong: Banana Kingdom that was also only released in Japan.

 Super Mario Sunshine includes some references to Luigi's Mansion.
 The boxes containing nozzles for Mario's water pack, F.L.U.D.D., have a picture of Professor E. Gadd.
-Inside the Hotel, you can find a Pianta who references Luigi's Mansion.
+Inside the Hotel in the Sirena Beach level, you can find a Pianta who references Luigi's Mansion.

 Luigi's Mansion can be seen in the background on the Luigi Circuit track in Mario Kart: Double Dash!!.
 It's also one of the arena's in the game's battle mode, which was also included (with updated visuals) in Mario Kart 8 Deluxe for the Switch.